Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Often Should You Check Your Credit Report?

-For the average consumer, reviewing your credit report once a year should help you keep track of your accounts and make sure that there aren’t any issues.
-For anyone looking to make serious financial changes or who is currently experiencing financial problems, it may be in your best interest to check your credit report every 6 months.
+For the average consumer, reviewing your credit report once a year is a good idea to help you keep track of your accounts and make sure that there aren’t any issues.
+If you’re looking to make serious financial changes or are currently experiencing financial problems, it may be in your best interests to check your credit report more often, perhaps every 3-6 months.

 Steps You Can Take To Manage Your Hard Inquiries

-Although a hard inquiry can have a negative impact on your credit, there are a few ways to better manage your hard credit inquiries, for example:
+Although a hard inquiry can have a negative impact on your credit, there are a few ways to minimize their effect on your credit score:

-• Don’t Apply Within A Short Timeframe – It’s not a good idea to apply for too many new credit products, especially within a short time frame.
-However, if you really need to, it’s best if you space out your applications.
-Do note, that multiple credit inquiries within a short period of time for certain credit products (ex: mortgages) may be counted as a single hard inquiry.
+• Don’t apply for too many accounts within a short timeframe.
+It’s not a good idea to apply for too many new credit products, especially within a short time frame.
+However, if you really need to apply for more than one, try to space out your applications.
+Do note, however, that multiple credit inquiries within a short period of time for certain credit products, like mortgages, may be counted as a single hard inquiry.

-• Check Your Credit Report Regularly – It’s possible that a new credit inquiry was placed on your credit report by accident or as a result of identity fraud.
-So, it’s smart to check both versions of your report for mistakes or discrepancies at least once a year.
+• Check your credit report regularly.
+It’s possible that a new credit inquiry was placed on your credit report by accident or as a result of identity fraud.
+So, it’s smart to check for mistakes or discrepancies at least once a year.
 If you find one, file a dispute claim with the credit bureau right away.

 What If I Don’t Recognize A Credit Inquiry On My Report?

-If you discover a fraudulent credit inquiry or another kind of suspicious activity on your credit report, you can always send your own letter to Equifax and/or TransUnion.
-Once the bureau determines that the dispute is legitimate, they will remove the record from your report which may improve your credit.
+If you discover a fraudulent credit inquiry or another kind of suspicious activity on your credit report, have the credit bureau investigate it.
+If the bureau determines that your dispute is legitimate, they will remove the record from your report, which may improve your credit.

-Get A Fraud Alert Added To Your Credit Report
+Set Up Fraud Alert To Your Credit Report

-Fraud alerts are a free service offered by both credit bureaus.
+Fraud alerts are offered by credit bureaus.
 While they don’t stop your identity from being stolen, lenders can see the alert when checking your credit report.
-Essentially, a fraud alert tells them that your finances may be compromised, so they should go the extra mile to confirm your identity.
+Essentially, a fraud alert tells your lender that your finances may be compromised, so they should take extra steps to confirm your identity.

 How long does a credit inquiry stay on your credit report?

-As mentioned earlier, a hard inquiry can remain listed on your credit report for up to 6 years with TransUnion and up to 3 years with Equifax (following the date it was made).
+A hard inquiry can remain listed on your credit report for up to 6 years with TransUnion and up to 3 years with Equifax.

 Can my lenders see the soft inquiries on my credit report?